MandarGogate/av-challenge-website/getting-started/call-for-papers.md

 The COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC) sets the first benchmark in the field, providing a carefully designed dataset and scalable protocol for human listening evaluation of audio-visual speech enhancement systems.
 The open AVSEC framework aims to stimulate collaborative research and innovation to enable the development and evaluation of next-generation audio-visual speech enhancement and separation systems, including multimodal assistive hearing and communication technologies.
 Two previous successful editions of the Challenge (organised as part of IEEE SLT 2022 and IEEE ASRU 2023) show a general trend of system improvement but indicate that an intelligibility gap remains when compared to clean speech.
-We are running a third edition of the Challenge, AVSEC-3, as a satellite Workshop of INTERSPEECH 2024, to be held on 1 September, in Kos Island, Greece.

-The AVSEC results will be announced at the workshop.
-Furthermore, the workshop will showcase ongoing technology developments in audio-visual speech enhancement, and provide networking and collaborative space for participants to reflect on the scope and limitations of current speech and hearing technologies.
+AVSEC-4 will be held as a satellite Workshop.
+Further information about the workshop will be announced soon.

-Accepted Workshop papers (both short 2-page and full-length papers of 4-6 pages following the INTERSPEECH 2024 paper template) will be published in ISCA Proceedings.
+[//]: # (Accepted Workshop papers &#40;both short 2-page and full-length papers of 4-6 pages following the INTERSPEECH 2024 paper template&#41; will be published in ISCA Proceedings.)

-Authors of selected papers (including winners and runner-ups of each Challenge Track) will be invited to submit significantly extended papers for consideration in a Special Issue of the [IEEE Journal of Selected Topics in Signal Processing (JSTSP)](https://signalprocessingsociety.org/publications-resources/special-issue-deadlines/ieee-jstsp-special-issue-deep-multimodal-speech-enhancement-and-separation)
+[//]: # (Authors of selected papers &#40;including winners and runner-ups of each Challenge Track&#41; will be invited to submit significantly extended papers for consideration in a Special Issue of the [IEEE Journal of Selected Topics in Signal Processing &#40;JSTSP&#41;]&#40;https://signalprocessingsociety.org/publications-resources/special-issue-deadlines/ieee-jstsp-special-issue-deep-multimodal-speech-enhancement-and-separation&#41;)

 ## Challenge Registration